 - Vehicle make, model, and other information

 There is some other paperwork you may consider filling out for your personal records or personal safety.
 For example, a bill of sale isn’t required in Texas, but this form can help verify that you did sell your car.

 Proof of Insurance Under the Buyer’s Name

-This helps ensure you won’t be liable for any accidents or other issues with the buyer.
-If the title isn't properly transferred and the new owner doesn't have insurance, your policy may be required to cover any damages or injuries that occur.
+This helps ensure the seller won’t be liable for any accidents or other issues the buyer may cause.
+If the title isn't properly transferred and the new owner doesn't have insurance, the seller's policy may have to cover any damages or injuries.

-ID for Buyer and Seller
+Buyer and Seller IDs

 Proof of Inspection